RedaB2/AlphaLasker/README.md

     game.play()
 ```

 ## 2. evalTerminalState(boardState, myMark)

-The AI uses evalTerminalState(boardState, myMark) function as its utility function.
+The evalTerminalState(boardState, myMark) function evaluates the board state to determine if the game has reached a terminal condition.
 It operates as follows:

-- Winning Terminal States:
+- Winning State (+100):
-    If the board shows that your player (e.g., 'X' for blue) has won, the function returns +100.
+    If the player using myMark has won (i.e., the opponent has fewer than three pieces or no valid moves left), the function returns +100.

-- Losing Terminal States:
+- Losing State (-100):
-    If the board shows that the opponent has won, the function returns -100.
+    If the opponent has won (i.e., the player using myMark has fewer than three pieces or no valid moves left), the function returns -100.

--  Draw or Non-Terminal States:
+- Draw or Ongoing Game (0):
-    If there is no winner (including draws), it returns 0.
+    If neither player has won and the game is still playable, the function returns 0.

+This function is crucial for the AI's decision-making process, allowing it to recognize terminal states when performing minimax search with alpha-beta pruning.

 ## 3. Results